Good Blood Flow: How's Your Circulation?

-Certain people are more at risk for developing PAD.
+Certain people are more at risk of developing PAD.
 As previously noted, the risk of PAD increases with age, especially over the age of 50.
-People with other medical conditions, such as diabetes, high blood pressure and high cholesterol are also high on the list of those affected.
+People with other medical conditions, such as diabetes, high blood pressure, and high cholesterol are also high on the list of those affected.
 In addition, African Americans and smokers have an increased risk of developing PAD.

 The consequences of neglected PAD can be quite devastating.
 As the circulation to the legs and feet becomes impaired less oxygen is delivered to tissues.
 This means that the skin, muscles, tendons, nerves, connective tissues, bones, and even the blood vessels themselves cannot function as well because all of these tissues require oxygen to be able to do their jobs and function properly.

 Early signs of poor blood flow can be skin and nail changes, hair loss, muscle pain, difficulty walking long distances and poor healing.
 More severe circulation blockages can result in gangrene and even the need for foot or leg amputation.
 Seems pretty serious it?
 But it doesn’t have to be that way.
 For most people, PAD is entirely preventable.

 While you don’t have control over your age or race, you CAN control all of the other risk factors!